wso2/docs-ei/en/micro-integrator/docs/develop/deploy-artifacts.md

 -	**Using maven car deployment plugin**

-    Using maven-car-deploy-plugin 5.2.36 or higher and with latest wum updated wso2mi 1.2.0 can be used to deploy/undeploy .car files.
+    Using maven-car-deploy-plugin 5.2.36 or higher can be used to deploy/undeploy .car files.
 Navigate to Composite Application Project's pom.xml file and add below plugin config.

     ```
     <plugin>